Converting TRS-80 Disks to Virtual (and Back Again if you need it)

 If you are going to try to maximize your first (and possibly only) read, you need to have on-the-fly CRC checking.
 If a track CRC tests good, then move on (no need to keep reading the same track, which will add wear).
 If the track CRC tests bad, then re-read the track while you can … and keep rereading until you get a good read, or you know you won’t.

 Having that level of control on the initial read makes it infintely more likely to get a good read.
-Current Flux Reader software does not do this.
+Only the Applesauce provides this flexibility.

 Utilizes special hardware called a Catweasel card to read all formats of TRS-80 disks on a PC.
 Also includes a utility of general use for converting DMK format disks to DSK format.